 The possibilities of remote work and hybrid workplaces have completely changed the way workers and employers view the workplace.
-According to a recent survey, 41.8 percent of the American workforce works from home full time.
+According to a recent survey, 41.8 percent of the American workforce are currently working remotely from home full time.
 What’s more, this trend expects to continue into the post-pandemic future.

 Most businesses were forced to adopt remote working as a way to stay afloat following the COVID-19 shutdowns.
 But many employers and hiring managers have since realized the benefits and potential of having employees work from home.
 Also, most remote workers have fully embraced the flexible work environment and have no intentions of returning to the 9-to-5 grind.

 Benefits of working remotely

 Modern business models have evolved to the point of not needing full-time, desk-based employees, or even physical offices and premises, for that matter.
 Remote work presents several significant benefits to both the staff and employer, including:

 - Lowered business operating costs: cuts hiring, onboarding, commuting, and workplace expenses

 - Access to a large and diverse talent pool, including freelancers and professional services

 - Improved employee morale, satisfaction, and retention rate

 - Healthier work-life balance for employees